krasimir/riew/README.md

 > `sub(sourceChannels, subscriber, options)`

 * `sourceChannels` (array of channels or a single channel, required) - the source channel which we will be subscribed to.
-In case of multiple channels the subscriber is notified only when all the source channels have values.
+In case of multiple channels the default behavior is that the subscriber is notified only when all the source channels have values.
+Check out the `strategy` option to change this.
 * `subscriber` (`Function` or a channel, required) - the subscriber that will be notified when new items come into the source channel/s.
 * `options` (`Object`, optional) - additional options for the subscription
   * `transform` (`Function` or routine, optional) - a function or a routine that receives the data from the sources and has a chance to transform it for the subscriber.
   * `onError` (`Function`, optional) - in case of an error of the `transform` function.
   * `initialCall` (`Boolean`, optional, default to `true`) - notify the subscriber if there is already a value in the sources.
+  * `once` (`Boolean`, optional, default to `false`) - the subscriber will be notified only once
+  * `strategy` (`ONE_OF` or `ALL_REQUIRED`, default to `ALL_REQUIRED`) - base on that the library decided wether to wait for all the source channels or not.

 The `sub` function is mainly about notifying a _subscriber_ when there is data in the _source_ channels.
 We already talked about the [Pubsub](https://github.com/krasimir/riew#pubsub) pattern and how it's a bit against the CSP concept.
-However, because this pattern is handy Riew delivers it.
 Here are two very important things to remember:

 * `sub` does not consume values from the channels.
 Does not unblocks pending puts.
 * The subscriber is notified no matter if the `put` to the source is resolved.